MicrosoftDocs/appcenter-docs/docs/sdk/crashes/react-native.md

 ```

 > [!NOTE]
-> To use that feature you need to have answered **Processed in JavaScript by user** when executing `react-native link` for the Crash service configuration.
+> To use that feature you must configure your application properly for the Crash service.
 >
-> This feature is thus dependent on [Processing crashes in JavaScript](#process).
+> This feature depends on [Processing crashes in JavaScript](#process).

 ### Get information about the sending status for a crash log

 At times, you would like to know the status of your app crash.
 A common use case is that you might want to show UI that tells the users that your app is submitting a crash report, or, in case your app is crashing very quickly after the launch, you want to adjust the behavior of the app to make sure the crash logs can be submitted.
 App Center Crashes has three different callbacks that you can use in your app to be notified of what is going on.

-To do that you have to define an event listener in your code as in the following example:
+To do this, you must define an event listener in your code as shown in the following example:

 ```javascript
 Crashes.setListener({